THE ROLLIN' INN

 5. Disposing of any waste after an event is usually down to our customers so that is a lot of responsibility being handed over.
 For open public events (unless a large scale festival) there are rarely provisions for compostable materials.
 For the events where we agree to take away any waste with us- we discovered our nearest composting centre for such items is approx 20 miles from our home, and with the best will in the world it is unlikely we are going to make that trip to dispose of the items the items in this way after each event and neither were our customers.

-For the above reasons we now opt to use recyclable plastics, which can be recycled along with your standard home curbside recycling, a more realistic options for us and our customers.
+For events where the organiser has committed to providing appropriately separated bins we use bio-degradable or compostable cups.
+If these are not available at the event and/or the client cannot commit to responsible disposal then for reasons explained on this page we opt to use recyclable plastics, which can be recycled along with your standard home curbside recycling, a more realistic options for us and our customers.
 It also ensures we will not be contributing to contamination of any recyclable items by enabling well intentioned consumers placing them in the incorrect bins.
-It also allows us at public event to at least sort our own waste responsibly.
+It also allows us at public event to at least sort our own waste and dispose of appropriately and responsibly.

 We also have a large number of hard reusable plastics that we hire out as an option for our customers.
-In addition we also offer to take care of organising glassware for events where appropriate.
+In addition we can also offer to take care of organising glassware for events where appropriate.

 So that's the cup conundrum covered I think.
 However we are also open to debate, so if you have any advice or other views on this please get in touch, we are 100% open to discussion, options and changes.
 As our recycling/composting sophistication in the UK increases I'm sure further changes will be adopted but at this time we believe this seems to be the most responsible methods.